Jekabz/someNotes/JAVA STUFF/OCA_JAVA_PREP.md

 ###### class definition
 * Class is a design used to specify the properties an behavior of object
 * A class is a design from which an object can be created
+* A __top level__ class or an interface is such that it is not defined within another class or interface
+* A __nested__ class or interface is defined in another class or interface

 ###### variables
 * `instance variables` -- each object (instance of a class) has its own copy